Our Team

 Zara

-When I’m not working, you can find me exploring new places in neighbouring countries, journaling, and charcoal sketching as well as digital painting.
+When I’m not working, you can find me exploring new places in neighbouring countries, journaling, charcoal sketching, or digital painting.”

 Nurussakinah